ISISComputingGroup/ibex_developers_manual/Retrospective-notes-2022.01.05.md

  - Best way to handle reminders about updating submodules.
    - Ideas:
-     - Mesage on teams?
+     - Message on teams?
      - todo in issue template?
      - pre-commit message check?
    - Repo-checks do actually catch this, but this usually delays being noticed until the next standup.

  - Adding to/Editing wiki sections.
    - Try and make things more verbose, but if information would be duplicated then using links instead.
-     - Finding things can be extremly difficult on the wiki, so:
+     - Finding things can be extremely difficult on the wiki, so:
-       - Try and make names of pages clear and relevent.
+       - Try and make names of pages clear and relevant.
        - The wiki likely needs a cleanup, probably still the best option for documentation though.
        - Searching better at top left within repository, rather than using the wiki provided search-bar.